 You might be wondering why Mitchell is still kind of acting like a Jerkass if he befriended the other kids in the Christmas Episode.
 Here's the thing: Just because Mitchell has friends now, doesn't mean he's instantly going to become a little goody-two-shoes.
 Also, since Mitchell pretends to be a jerk for so long, the mean streak has become part of his personality.
 Healing inner wounds takes time and work.note Since Mitchell's purpose in the show is to be the Secret Chaser, eliminating that part of his personality would make him a bland side character with no purpose in the show whatsoever.
 And just because he has friends, doesn't mean he is going to give up on being a detective.

 While "Eye in the Sky" focuses more on Mitchell and Sean's interactions, as well as developing Mitchell's character further, there is still some interaction between him and Mindy.
-Mitchell is spying with his binoculars once again, and Mindy, along with the other kids, approach his view, while Mindy giggles.
+Mitchell is spying with his binoculars once again, and Mindy, along with the other kids, approaches his view, while Mindy giggles.
 Once again, the very sight of Mindy startles Mitchell, but then he nervously corrects himself with "Hi".
-When Mitchell is explaining to Jet what a weather station is, Mindy looks a bit, erm, lovesick.
 Mindy also asks him how he learned about weather.
 Once he explains, she gets it, and compares watching the weather to being a detective.
 Mitchell tells her that she's correct.
-Once the gang gather supplies for their weather station, Mitchell allows Mindy to use his notebook.
-His private notebook.
+Once the gang gathers supplies for their weather station, Mitchell allows Mindy to use his notebook.
 Mindy exclaims "Goody!".
-At one point, Mindy notices the Peterson family weather vane, Old Roostie, spinning.
 Once the kids go to the DSA, Mindy says goodbye to Mitchell.

 "Moon Face" has Jet and Mindy deluded into believing that the moon has a face.
 Mitchell is also in on the nonsense, and at one point, snoops by the treehouse.
 Mindy and Jet arrive, and when Mindy asks what he's doing, Mitchell dashes off in a flash.
 This tells us that Mitchell is rather embarrassed when it comes to discussing his spying with other people, especially Mindy, and doesn't seem to like confrontation.
 Later on, Sydney and Sean tell the others that the spots on the moon are from dried up lava, not a face.
 Mindy looks out the window, and Mitchell, who was hiding under the window, ducks and crawls away.
 At the end of the episode, Mitchell does end up seeing the face like Mindy did, and realizes that he has an imagination, to his horror.
 Strange Minds Think Alike after all.